Conner Greene: Toronto Blue Jays

-Greene attended Santa Monica High School, where he posted a 1.63 earned run average (ERA) and 76 strikeouts in his senior year, and was drafted by the Blue Jays in the seventh round of the 2013 Major League Baseball draft.
-He had committed to play baseball at the College of Southern Nevada.
-Still, he chose to sign with the Blue Jays for $100,000 rather than attend.
-He was assigned to the Rookie-level Gulf Coast League Blue Jays for the 2013 season and pitched to a 1–1 record, 5.28 ERA, and 20 strikeouts in 302/3 innings.
-Greene split the 2014 season with the GCL Blue Jays and the Rookie Advanced Bluefield Blue Jays and posted a 3–4 record, 3.03 ERA, and 51 strikeouts in 591/3 innings pitched.
+Greene attended Santa Monica High School, where he posted a 1.63 earned run average (ERA) and 76 strikeouts in his senior year.
+Greene was selected by the Toronto Blue Jays in the seventh round (205th overall) of the 2013 Major League Baseball draft.
+He had committed to play baseball at the College of Southern Nevada but instead signed with Toronto for $100,000.

+Greene made his professional debut in 2013 with the rookie-level Gulf Coast League Blue Jays, posting a 1–1 record with a 5.28 ERA and 20 strikeouts over 302/3 innings.
+In 2014, he split the season between the GCL Blue Jays and the rookie-level Bluefield Blue Jays, finishing with a 3–4 record, 3.03 ERA, and 51 strikeouts over 59 1/3 innings.

-Greene began the 2015 season with the Single-A Lansing Lugnuts, where he posted a 7–3 win–loss record, 3.88 ERA, and 65 strikeouts in 671/3 innings, before being promoted to the High-A Dunedin Blue Jays.
-He debuted for Dunedin on July 4 and took the loss, allowing four runs on nine hits.
-On August 6, Greene set a career-high in strikeouts, with 10, while pitching seven shutout innings for Dunedin.
-He was then promoted to the Double-A New Hampshire Fisher Cats, and took the win in his debut on August 13, pitching six shutout innings against the Akron RubberDucks.
-Greene made 26 starts in the 2015 season, posting a combined 12–7 record, 3.54 ERA, and 115 strikeouts in 1321/3 innings.
+In 2015, Greene began the season with the Single-A Lansing Lugnuts, posting a 7–3 record with a 3.88 ERA and 65 strikeouts over 67 1/3 innings before being promoted to the High-A Dunedin Blue Jays.
+He made his debut for Dunedin on July 4, 2015, taking the loss after allowing four runs on nine hits.
+On August 6, Greene recorded a career-high 10 strikeouts over seven shutout innings.
+He was later promoted to the Double-A New Hampshire Fisher Cats and earned a win in his debut on August 13, pitching six shutout innings.
+Greene made 26 total starts split between the three affiliates, finishing with a 12–7 record, 3.54 ERA, and 115 strikeouts over 132 1/3 innings.

-Greene was invited to Major League spring training on January 12, 2016, and reassigned to minor league camp on March 10.
-Greene was assigned to the Dunedin Blue Jays to open the 2016 minor league season.
-He was promoted to Double-A New Hampshire in early July, and pitched his first career complete game and shutout on July 26, defeating the Harrisburg Senators 1–0.
-Greene made 27 total starts in 2016, and pitched to a 10–9 record, 3.51 ERA, and 99 strikeouts in a career-high 1461/3 innings.
-After the 2016 season, the Blue Jays assigned Greene to the Mesa Solar Sox of the Arizona Fall League.
-He made four starts for Mesa.
-He struggled with his control, walking 11 batters in 10 total innings.
-Greene spent all of 2017 with New Hampshire.
-In 1322/3 innings (26 games with 25 being starts), Greene went 5–10 with a 5.29 ERA and 92 strikeouts.
-He continued to struggle with his command, issuing 83 walks.
-On November 20, 2017, Greene was added to Toronto's 40-man roster.
+Greene received an invitation to Major League spring training in 2016 before being reassigned to minor league camp on March 10.
+He opened the season with Dunedin before being promoted to Double-A New Hampshire in July.
+On July 26, Greene threw his first career complete game shutout, defeating the Harrisburg Senators 1–0.
+He finished the season with a 10–9 record, 3.51 ERA, and 99 strikeouts over 146 1/3 innings.
+He later appeared in the Arizona Fall League.

+Greene spent the 2017 season with New Hampshire, going 5–10 with a 5.29 ERA and 92 strikeouts over 132 2/3 innings.
+On November 20, 2017, the Blue Jays added Greene to their 40-man roster in order to protect him from the Rule 5 draft.